astorDev/profl/writing/2024/index.md

 ### [Flutter DropdownMenu In-Depth](https://medium.com/@vosarat1995/flutter-dropdownmenu-in-depth-49e316779599)

 ~100 views.
-Here mediocre performance come as a surprise. `DropdownMenu` is a relatively new widget, coming as a replacement `DropdownMenuButton`.
-Still in the web there are much more information about the old widget, so I thought a deep article about the new one has a potential to become a hit.
-Appearently, it doesn't work that way.
+Here mediocre performance comes as a surprise. `DropdownMenu` is a relatively new widget, coming as a replacement for `DropdownMenuButton`.
+Still, on the web, there is much more information about the old widget, so I thought a deep article about the new one has the potential to become a hit.
+Apparently, it doesn't work that way.

 ### [Flutter Overlay: Getting Started + CompositedTransformFollower](https://medium.com/@vosarat1995/flutter-overlay-getting-started-compositedtransformfollower-a14a569e5dfa)